FAQ's

 Why do I need adjustments if I’m not in pain?

 What insurance do you accept?
-Do you accept insurance?

-What do I do as a New Patient?
+What Do I Do as a New Patient?

 Questions are the root of all answers.